Testing, women’s empowerment & UHC

 - How can the untapped potential of women be harnessed to drive testing for everyone who needs it?

 - For UHC to succeed it must meet the health needs of women and men throughout the life course, including the needs of women and adolescent girls in pregnancy and childbirth.
-Gaps in access to testing threaten the health and lives of women and adolescent girls and in turn, undermine UHC
+Gaps in access to testing in low-resource settings threaten the health and lives of women and adolescent girls and, in turn, undermine UHC.

 - Women drive health systems as 70% of the global health and social workforce but only hold 25% decision making roles.
 Enabling women as self-carers, care-givers, health professionals and political decision-makers will help close the gap in testing and thereby, enable achievement of UHC for everyone.